 The firm’s focus is on cases involving catastrophic injuries, professional malpractice, wrongful death, serious insurance bad faith, egregious violations of rights, and cases of significant public importance.

-are serious injuries that impact a person’s ability to live and work and are generally permanent.
-They often involve injuries to the brain (cognitive injuries may impact your ability to process new information, remember, or speak), spine, deformities, fractures, loss of limb or use of a limb, severe burns, multiple surgeries, significant rehabilitation, and future medical care.
+Most of our personal injury cases involve serious injuries that impact a person’s ability to live and work and are generally permanent.
+They often involve traumatic brain injuries (cognitive injuries may impact your ability to process new information, remember, or speak), spine, deformities, fractures, loss of limb or use of a limb, severe burns, multiple surgeries, significant rehabilitation, and future medical care.
 Cases that do not fall into these categories are not the focus of the firm, but there are a number of lawyers in the State that will consider cases involving things like soft tissue injuries, injuries that involve only chiropractic care, minor injuries, or that are limited to vehicle damages.

-cases involve a person’s death that is caused by the negligence of another person, a corporation, or government entity.
+We generally accept wrongful death cases if caused by the negligence of another person, a corporation, or government entity.
 Such cases arise from a variety of wrongful conduct, such as medical malpractice, nursing home abuse and neglect, trucking accidents, dangerous products, failing to properly maintain a premises or roadway or other negligence.

-cases involve civil actions that involve discrimination and violations of civil liberties protected by the U.S. and State Constitutions.
+Cases involve civil actions if there was discrimination or violations of civil liberties protected by the U.S. and State Constitutions.
 At Davis Kelin we focus on cases that stem from police misuse of force and misconduct that occurs in prisons and jails that results in death or catastrophic injuries.

 Davis Kelin will also consider cases of significant public importance, such as whistleblower suits or causes designed to effect change in social policies or that address corporate or government misconduct that impact the public.
 Examples of such cases include cases involving the New Mexico’s sunshine law, advocating on behalf of Native American allottees, and cases that seek institutional changes.

 If your cases does not involve one of our areas of practice, we recommend that you contact the State Bar of New Mexico’s General Referral Program, which will arrange a 3-minute consultation for you with a lawyer.
-Details of the program can be found on the web at here.
 Please contact this program if you are inquiring about a criminal matter or a domestic relations or family law matter (divorce, custody, child support).

 If you case falls into one of our areas of practice but does not meet our selection criteria or if we do not feel that we can give the case the time it deserves, we will try to contact you by phone or email if you have submitted an intake questioner.